Albert P. Crary: Biography

 Crary was born in 1911 into a farming family in northern New York State.
 He was the second oldest in a family of 7 children.
 He was a physics major and geology student at St. Lawrence University in Canton, New York.
 He graduated in 1931 Phi Beta Kappa from St. Lawrence University and then enrolled at Lehigh University to obtain a master's degree in physics.
 After spending years completing and facilitating research at both poles, Crary eventually settled in Bethesda, Maryland, with his wife and son.

 His awards included the Cullum Geographical Medal (1959), the Patron's Medal (1963), and the Vega Medal (1972).

 He died on October 29, 1987, at the George Washington University Hospital in Washington, D.C.

 Legacy

 In 1991, the National Science Foundation (NSF), which manages the U.S. Antarctic Program (USAP), honoured his memory by dedicating a state-of-the-art laboratory complex in his name, the Albert P. Crary Science and Engineering Center (CSEC) located in McMurdo Station.
 He was also honored by having the Crary Mountains (76 degrees 48' S, 117 degrees 40' W) and the Crary Ice Rise in Antarctica named for him as well.

 Contributions

-Dr. Crary contributed in a variety of important ways to his field including:
+Crary contributed in a variety of important ways to his field including: